 What Is Grasscloth Wallpaper?

-Faux grasscloth is another option.
+Faux grasscloth is another option for those with hesitations.
 Faux grasscloth is more affordable and can get somewhat close to looking like the real thing, with less of an inconvenience.
+I talk more about this below!

 Picking Out Navy Grasscloth Wallpaper